unicef/publicgoods-toolkit/procurement.md

 rewards companies for participating in the open source projects they depend on the most.

-KEY RECOMMENDATION: For a good introduction to modular architecture, see this blog post, which is the first in a two-part series: https://medium.com/on-software-architecture/on-modular-architectures-53ec61f88ff4.
+FURTHER READING: For a good introduction to modular architecture, see this blog post, which is the first in a two-part series: https://medium.com/on-software-architecture/on-modular-architectures-53ec61f88ff4.
   Another useful resource is